-In 2011, the Supreme Court upheld that parents whose children were catastrophically injured or died from vaccines could not sue for design defect liability.
-In other words, while the federal government acknowledges that vaccines are “unavoidably unsafe”, and cause irreversible harm and death to some who receive them, the financial responsibility for the injured children’s care belongs to the parents.
+In 2011, the U.S. Supreme Court held that parents whose children were catastrophically injured or died from vaccines could not sue for design defect liability.
+In other words, even though the federal government acknowledges vaccines are “unavoidably unsafe,” causing irreversible harm and death to some who receive them, the financial responsibility for the injured children’s care belongs to the parents even in cases where the vaccine had a bad design.
 The sole recourse for families is the National Vaccine Injury Compensation Program (“Vaccine Court”), established as part of the 1986 Act.
 Parents describe Vaccine Court as an unwieldy and burdensome administrative program that does not afford due process.
-There is no judge, jury of peers, or discovery,all important, Constitutionally-protected legal provisions.
-Absent very specific circumstances of injury or death following a narrowly defined set of criteria, no compensation is awarded.
-The no-liability childhood vaccine program is a threat to individual and public health.
-It further incentivizes the pharmaceutical industry to lobby for inflation of the vaccine schedule (new vaccines and extra doses of existing vaccines) without the need to invest resources into making the safest and most effective vaccines possible.
-Drug companies paid over 13 billion dollars between 2009 and 2014 to resolve U.S. Department of Justice allegations of fraudulent marketing practices.
-There has been more than a three-fold increase in the number of vaccines on the US childhood vaccine schedule — representing a dramatic departure from most of our First World peers — following passage of the 1986 Act.
+There’s no judge or jury of peers and the normal rules of evidence are relaxed.
+Without very specific circumstances of injury or death following a narrowly defined set of criteria, no compensation is awarded.
+In the history of the program, only approximately a third of cases have been compensated — even though the Vaccine Court was designed by Congress to be a streamlined process and less stressful than litigation to compensate those who would inevitably be injured by an “unavoidably unsafe,” one-size-fits-all pharmaceutical.

 American parents must make it a top priority to see certain sections of the 1986 Act repealed so that pharmaceutical companies can be held accountable for the safety of their products.
-Vaccine hesitancy is one of the top health concerns facing not just the citizens of America but of the world, according to organizations such as the World Health Organization, Center for Disease Control, the National Health Institute, the Institute of Medicine and U.S. Congress.
+Vaccine hesitancy is one of the top health concerns facing not just the citizens of America but of the world, according to organizations such as the World Health Organization, the Centers for Disease Control, the National Health Institute, the Institute of Medicine and the U.S. Congress.
 Leaders of these organizations are looking for solutions to vaccine hesitancy by enforcing stricter vaccine mandates and the eroding of constitutional rights such as parental choice and religious freedoms.
 Will American parents tolerate the violation of human rights?
 Citizens are rising up and asking the hard questions about vaccine safety.
-We have lived the ramifications of the liability protections implemented as part of the 1986 Act.
-It’s now time to shield US children.
+We have lived with the ramifications of the liability protections implemented as part of the 1986 Act.
+It’s now time to shield U.S. children.
 Let’s keep vaccine manufacturers honest and our children safe.

 Tell the President of the United States and Congress that vaccine hesitancy will continue to grow so long as there is no incentive for vaccine manufacturers to make the safest product possible.
 We uphold the preservation of human rights, legal due process, and alignment of interests through free market forces, especially when it comes to products mandated for American children.